 The model is easy to implement when compared to other pricing research methods.
 It can be used in support of both new and existing products and services.
 To be effective the survey researcher should include a description and/or visual of the product/service.
-The graph below shows and example of the visual analysis.
-Note that the curves for “good value” or “inexpensive” and “too cheap” or “too inexpensive” are inverted so four points can be created.

 In deploying a Van Westendorp exercise is common to provide the respondent a pre-established range of prices using 10 – 15 categories for each price estimate.
 Prices can also be captured in an open response fashion and categorized after the fact.

 Extensions to this technique ask supplementary questions regarding purchase likelihood for the “good value” and “expensive” price points.
 It is also fair to ask the respondent to elaborate on their reasons for selecting their price points.
 These additions can be useful for translating the survey data into a demand forecast.
 Here is a pricing study template you can start with to evaluate the right price for your product or service.